Create a Single Product Page with HTML5

 background: -webkit-gradient(linear, left top, left bottom, color-stop(0%,#f3f3f3), color-stop(50%,#ffffff));

-background: -webkit-linear-gradient(top, #f3f3f3 0%,#ffffff 50%);
+background: -webkit-linear-gradient(top, #f3f3f3 0%, #ffffff 50%);

-background: -o-linear-gradient(top, #f3f3f3 0%,#ffffff 50%);
+background: -o-linear-gradient(top, #f3f3f3 0%, #ffffff 50%);

-background: -ms-linear-gradient(top, #f3f3f3 0%,#ffffff 50%);
+background: -ms-linear-gradient(top, #f3f3f3 0%, #ffffff 50%);

-background: linear-gradient(top, #f3f3f3 0%,#ffffff 50%);
+background: linear-gradient(to bottom, #f3f3f3 0%, #ffffff 50%);

 }